 2. Consider your stacking style

-Make sure your dishes are loaded properly and that they’re not touching each other.
+Make sure your dishes are correctly loaded and don’t touch each other.
 Overpacking the cutlery basket can result in staining.
-The top rack on the LG QuadWash™ Dishwasher comes with a cutlery tray, so items won’t touch each other.
-It's important that stainless steel and silver-plated or copper items don't come into contact, as the chemical reaction with hot water and dishwashing detergent can cause discoloration.
+The LG QuadWash™ Dishwasher's top rack includes a cutlery tray so items won’t touch each other.
+Stainless steel and silver-plated or copper items mustn't come into contact, as the chemical reaction with hot water and dishwashing detergent can cause discoloration.

 For many dishwashers, the sprayer arm works from the middle out, so you want your load to face the middle of the machine to ensure it gets the proper spray treatment required.
 However, with four-arm appliances (instead of two) now available with LG’s latest QuadWash™ Dishwasher, you have flexibility in your loading as multi-directional rotation cleans from every angle.
 Just make sure not to obstruct the arms!